yulab2021/TandemMod_document/doc/.ipynb_checkpoints/index-checkpoint.rst

 Welcome to TandemMod's documentation!
 ==================================

 TandemMod is a deep learning framework for detecting RNA modifications in nanopore direct RNA sequencing (DRS) data.
 It offers three modes: de novo training, transfer learning, and prediction.
 Researchers can train from scratch, fine-tune pre-trained models, or apply existing models for predictions.
-TandemMod achieves high accuracy and has been used to identify RNA modifications in various species and conditions.
-It provides a user-friendly solution for studying RNA modifications and advancing our understanding of RNA biology.
+TandemMod achieves high accuracy and can be used to identify RNA modifications in various species and conditions.
+It provides a user-friendly solution for studying RNA modifications.

 To use TandemMod, you can follow the instructions below: